 SLS is a 3D printing technology that produces your parts layer by layer with fine polymer powder.
 Once a layer of powder is spread on the bed, a laser beam sinters it in the shape of your part at 160°C to 200°C. Selective Laser Sintering technology is perfect for low-volume production, robust prototypes, and simulation.
 It allows for intricate geometries and lattice structures.
 It is a very robust 3D printing material.

 Nylon has the biggest variety of properties.
 At Sculpteo we offer Nylon PA12 and Nylon 3200 Glass-filled.
-Nylon PA12.
-Your parts will come out strong, but if your model has a small wall thickness, it will be flexible at the same time.
+These Selective Laser Sintering options will offer you strong parts, but if your model has a small wall thickness, it will be flexible at the same time.
 The melting point for Nylon PA12 is a minimum of 170°C and a maximum of 180°C .
 With SLS technology you can really experiment with your design.

 Last, but not least, Nylon 3200 Glass Filled is the strongest out of the 3 Nylon materials.
 However, it presents very little flexibility.
 It has a bit more sleek surface and additional polishing can be added.
 Nylon 3200 Glass Filled can withstand temperatures up to 176°C.